American Poster Institute: Purpose

+Activities

 Each year API organizes two or more FLATSTOCK poster exhibitions to showcase the work of its members.
 These exhibitions typically feature as many as 100 poster artists from all over the US, overseas, and Canada.

 The first FLATSTOCK show was held in San Francisco in 2002.
 Each Spring since March 2003, the FLATSTOCK show has been part of the South by Southwest Music Conference (SXSW) in Austin, Texas, and it has been a part of the Bumbershoot Music Festival in Seattle each Fall.